-Every year I sit down and review the previous year.
+Every year, like you, I sit down and review the previous year.

 Feel free to cue the violin.

 But this time gave me the opportunity to consider my goals, and create my plans for 2021.
 Because none of us wants a repeat of 2020.
 And of course, I used the time to work through what three words I wanted to pick for 2021.

 Every year, instead of making resolutions, I pick three words to guide my year.
 Inspired by Chris Brogan, I have been using three words to guide my year since 2014.
 Each year I get better at it.
 The idea is deceptively simple.
 You select three words that become your compass throughout the year.
 They become my mantra and guide for how I want to live my life that year.